CNES/demcompare/docs/source/developer_guide/architecture/dem_tools_modules.rst

 This module contains generic functions associated to raster images.
 It consists mainly on wrappers to rasterio functions.
 Like `dataset_tools.py`, this module shall not be used directly, as the it is the `dem_tools.py` module who handles its API.

-- **demcompare.py**

-This module includes demcompare's main and input parser.

-- **helpers_init.py**

-In this module high level parameters are checked and default options are set.
-Some helper functions to handle the output paths from the __init__ are also included here.

-- **log_conf.py**

-The logconf module in demcompare contains logging configuration functions.

-- **output_tree_design.py**

-Module containing the default output tree design architecture for demcompare's output directory.

-- **report.py**

-Module in charge of generating output demcompare's report to visualize the results (graphs, stats, ...)

-- **sphinx_project_generator.py**

-sphinx_project_generator is a module containing the helper functions for the creation of the output demcompare's report and ease its manipulation.